Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Day 23 - 04 June 2026
 # Learned Today
 - Module 5  The Testing & Code Review Agent is responsible for ensuring the quality, reliability, and performance of the application.
 It analyzes the generated code, identifies bugs, performs testing, and provides suggestions for improvement.
+# Day 24 - 05 June 2026
+# Learned Today
+- Today, I worked on the Project Manager Agent module of the Multi-Agent AI Development Assistant project.
+I designed the agent workflow, analyzed project planning and task allocation processes, and studied how the agent coordinates communication between different AI agents.
+This helped me understand multi-agent orchestration and workflow management using LangGraph, LangChain, and Google ADK.